 Truth be told, designing and developing a website, with all your created content, photos and text, is just the start of your journey.
 Once it is done you need to let people know it is there and what is on offer.
 This is marketing pure and simple.

 People talk about digital marketing and traditional marketing and direct marketing or marketing communications or strategic marketing.
 But now it is time to use whichever elements suit your project.
 It will generally be a combination of marketing strategies.
 The website is just another tool for marketing, albeit a digital one.
 Just because your website is digital, does not automatically mean that all your marketing should also be digital.

 There will be a requirement to be able to apply some digital marketing techniques.
 This could be getting the search engine optimisation done on the website, so that it gets found and it ranks well.
-Or creating Google Adwords campaigns.
+Or creating Google Ads campaigns.
 Or starting with Facebook Advertising.
 Perhaps talking to your audience via Facebook, Twitter, Instagram, Snapchat or Linkedin.

-Traction – How long will it be before you are on page 1 of Google
+Traction – How long will it be before your website is on page 1 of Google

 This is a big variable.
 It depends on the competition in your area and your business sector.
 You are looking to displace one of the firms who are currently featuring on Page 1.
 It can be a slow burn.
 The quality of your website construction will be a big factor, its page speed, its security, its quality of engagement for visitors, the quality of the content, the amount of content, the addition of regular new content.
 And the quality of your SEO search engine optimisation, on an ongoing basis.
 SEO is not a one and done item, much like attending a gym, it is ongoing.